-With work already started on the new motorway, the newly-renamed Highways England changed their mind and ruled that Leeming Bar could have new signs calling it a rest area, and that these signs would be changed to a full motorway service area when the upgrade was complete.
+With work already started on the new motorway, the newly-renamed Highways England changed their mind and ruled that Leeming Bar could have new signs calling it a rest area, and that these signs would be changed to a full motorway service area once the service area had ben upgraded.
 The main issues preventing it going straight to service area status are the small car park, and the small toilets.

 In the meantime, Moto quickly changed the petrol station from Texaco to their usual partner, BP.
 The Leeming Café underwent a minor refurbishment and was branded as Costa, though it retained a hot food counter and served EDC's menu.

 The large shop, the Yorkshire Maid, closed and was replaced by a small shop with WHSmith fittings.
 The McDonald's continues to trade although Moto placed several adverts for Burger King inside the main building, a partner which they don't use here.
 The lodge retained its independent branding and character, despite now falling under the Moto family: Moto direct all customers to Booking.com as they can't do what they would normally do and promote the Travelodge website.

-In October 2019 the WHSmith shop temporarily closed, reopening in early 2020 then closing permanently after the 2021 COVID-19 lockdown.
+In October 2019 the WHSmith shop temporarily closed, reopening in early 2020.
+It then closed permanently after the 2021 COVID-19 lockdown.
 The lodge also closed during the COVID-19 pandemic and Moto currently have no plans to reopen it.